This article explains how to view asset metadata and edit asset metadata to help power your ability to search for and manage assets.

 Overview

-Metadata categories can be used to organise sets of metadata names, improving searchability when viewing or filtering assets.
-For example, you might want to organise assets by Location (which could include metadata names like Continent, Country, or State), File Data (such as File Size or Duration), or Sports Information (such as Home Team, Away Team, or Referee).
+Metadata categories can be used to organise related sets of metadata names, improving searchability when viewing or filtering assets.
+For instance, you might group assets by Location (e.g., Continent, Country, State), File Data (e.g., File Size, Duration), or Sports Information (e.g., Home Team, Away Team, Referee).

 Metadata names